 4. Highlight your lips

 In general, clinging too tight within your lip line in the hopes of preventing overlining will not benefit your pout.
 In fact, if you overline just a tiny amount, it's unlikely that anyone would notice.
 It will just give you a plumper appearance.
 Keep it subtle, as near to your natural lip line as possible (unless you want to overline for a more voluptuous lip look), and always proceed with caution!

 5. Failure to maintain your lip liner sharpened

 A blunt tip on your lip liner is the equivalent of adding a handful of butter in a biscuit recipe that asks for exactly half a stick of butter.
 It's not accurate enough.
 You don't want your tip to be razor-sharp, which can result in a harsh line if applied too forcefully, but you do want it to be sharp enough to produce a focused, pigmented line that isn't confused or bleeding outside your lip line.

-Use these tricks to finally master lip liner.
+Use these tricks to finally master long lasting lipstick liner.
 Your lipstick, and the confidence that comes with it, will thank you later.

 How Do You Put On Lipstick?
 Dos and Don'ts of Liquid Lipsticks!